February 5: Short Courses

 Michiel Stam • Head of Data Management and Regulatory Information Scientist

 Transcelerate Biopharma Inc., United States

 Peter Terbeek, MBA • Senior Director, Publishing and Submission

-Ron D. Fitzmartin, PhD, MBA • Senior Informatics Advisor, Office of the Director, CBER
+Ron Fitzmartin, PhD, MBA • Senior Informatics Advisor, Office of the Director, CBER

 FDA, United States